RoaLogic/ahb3lite_interconnect/docs/ahb3lite_interconnect_datasheet.md

 #### mst_HSEL

-The Master Port only responds to other signals on its bus when `mst_HSEL` is asserted (‘1’).
-When `mst_HSEL` is negated (‘0’) the Master Port considers the bus IDLE and asserts `HREADYOUT` (‘1’).
+The master port only responds to other signals on its bus when `mst_HSEL` is asserted (‘1’).
+When `mst_HSEL` is negated (‘0’) the master port considers the bus IDLE and asserts `HREADYOUT` (‘1’).

 #### mst_HTRANS